lmdbjava/benchmarks/results/20160710/README.md

 additional bytes in each value.

-On the other hand, LMDB requires more storage for all value sizes and shows degradation if pages are not well-aligned with LMDB's page size.
+On the other hand, LMDB requires more storage for all value sizes and shows degradation if entry sizes are not well-aligned with LMDB's page size.
 The graphs show that exceeding the entry size by a single byte will require an additional page.
 For example, moving from 2,026 byte values (so a 2,030 byte entry including the 4 byte integer key) to a 2,027 byte value increased the on-disk size from 2,745,884,672 to 4,128,489,472 bytes.
 If storage space is an issue, it is important that entry sizes reflect LMDB's page sizing requirements.
-In summary its optimal entry sizes are (in bytes) 2,030, 4,084, 8,180, 12,276 and so on in 4,096 byte increments.
+In summary its optimal entry sizes are (in bytes) 2,030, 4,084, 8,180, 12,276
+and so on in 4,096 byte increments.

 Given there is no disadvantage to LevelDB or RocksDB by using entry sizes that align well with LMDB's page sizes, these will be used in later tests.
-This also facilitate a more effective comparison of each library's implementation trade-offs, given this approach ensures the overall storage requirements are comparable.
+Ensuring overall storage requirements are similar also enables a more reasonable comparison of each library's performance (as distinct from storage) trade-offs.

 ## Test 3: LevelDB, RocksDB and Xodus Batch Sizes